-The first tab on the pricelist information page allows you to specify such details as a price list name, status (active or not), priority, schedule (From date/To date), and store view.
+The first tab on the pricelist information page allows you to specify such details as a price list name, status (active or not), whether it is a base price list, priority, schedule (From date/To date), and store view.
 Besides, you can enter customer and customer address attribute values in the appropriate fields and decide whether to combine the attributes on the check performed by the module.

 Under the Customers tab, you can add customers to your new price list.